From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: RQ3: From Behavioral Complementarity to Trajectory Selection

 \subsection{HybridDriveVLA: style-axis interpolation + scorer-based selection}

-\paragraph{Candidate construction via an interpretable style axis.} For each scenario, we start from two endpoint trajectories predicted by the two branches, $\tau_{\mathrm{vit}}$ and $\tau_{\mathrm{vlm}}$.
-Motivated by the RQ2 observation that expert behavior often lies between the two styles, we construct intermediate candidates along the linear segment connecting them:
+\paragraph{Candidate construction via a cross-model style axis.} For each scenario, we start from two endpoint trajectories predicted by the two branches, $\tau_{\mathrm{vit}}$ and $\tau_{\mathrm{vlm}}$.
+Motivated by the RQ2 observation that the two branches often represent different progress--braking--path-choice trade-offs, we construct intermediate candidates along the linear segment connecting them:

 This yields an $11$-trajectory candidate set